thdngan/arboretum/content/_index.md

 Hey, I’m Ngân (Ryan), an aspiring researcher with a habit of collecting thoughts and sometimes leaving them half-baked like an unripe avocado.
 This is my little corner of the internet where I stash ideas,  #notes,  #notebooks ,  #discussions, personal  #projects, and whatever else pops into my orbit.
 Some notes are polished, some are  #incomplete  scribbles, and a few might just be  #empty placeholders waiting for future me to figure things out.
 Consider this a living, evolving brain-dump.

-Now, if you’re wondering why there are penguins 🐧 waddling around an arboretum… honestly, same.
-I just rolled with it.
+Now, if you’re wondering why there are penguins waddling around an arboretum… honestly, I don't know either 🐧.

 <!-- And why is it *L'arboretum*?
 Claire, it's French ✨! -->